 Extra financial assistance

 Crankstart Scholars who started in or after 2020 are also eligible to access additional funding including:

 - an Oxford Travel Supplement if you live more than 80 miles from Oxford, to help cover costs of travel between your stated home address and Oxford

-- the opportunity to apply for financial assistance from Oxford’s Student Support Fund if you have a funding shortfall once on course
+- the opportunity to apply for financial assistance from Oxford’s Student Support Bursary if you have a funding shortfall once on course

 Further details about these additional areas of support are available on the Oxford bursaries and scholarships page.

 If you require further information on the Crankstart Scholarship Programme you can contact the Crankstart Scholarship Administrator at firstname.lastname@example.org.